A-Kwiatkowski-21-Winchester/BS3206-Summative-AVBA/README.md

 # BS3206 Summative Assignment (Team AVBA)

+## Description:
+This project aims to develop a comprehensive health website that provides users with access to various health-related resources, tools, and services.
+The website will serve as a central hub for users to find information, calculate health metrics such as BMI, book appointments with healthcare professionals, track prescription progress, and report any issues they encounter.

 ## Development environment instructions:

 Once the project repository is cloned on your machine, you should open two terminals in the **main folder directory** (you can do this in VS Code).
 One will run the node.js server, and one will run the main site (the react app client).